UTK7994/learning-notes/books/designing-data-intensive-applications.md

 #### Data warehousing

 A _data warehouse_ is a separate database that analysts can query to their heart's content without affecting OLTP operations.
-It contains read-only copy of the dat in all various OLTP systems in the company.
+It contains read-only copy of the data in all various OLTP systems in the company.
 Data is extracted out of OLTP databases (through periodic data dump or a continuous stream of update), transformed into an analysis-friendly schema, cleaned up, and then loaded into the data warehouse (process _Extract-Transform-Load_ or ETL).

 A data warehouse is most commonly relational, but the internals of the systems can look quite different.